bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	user.defaultName            string      Default user name ({TIME} will be replaced).   default {TIME}
 	user.defaultEmail           string      Default user email.
 	user.defaultHomepage        string      Default user homepage.
-	pagebrowser.itemsPerPage    integer     Number of questions on a page.
+	email.fromEmail             string      Your email-address.
+	email.fromName              string      Your name.
+	email.adminEmail            string      Admin email-address.
+	email.adminName             string      Admin name.
+	email.adminSubject          string      Subject of the admin-email.
+New poll/quiz-result email.userSubject           string      Subject of the email to the user.
+Your poll/quiz-result email.sendToAdmin           boolean     Send an email to the admin at the final page?
+0 email.sendToUser            boolean     Send an email to the user at the final page?
+0 email.answers               string      Send email to specific admins (see manual)? pagebrowser.itemsPerPage    integer     Number of questions on a page.
 1 pagebrowser.insertAbove     boolean     You don´t need this.
-0
-	pagebrowser.insertBelow     boolean     You don´t need this.
+0 pagebrowser.insertBelow     boolean     You don´t need this.
 0